HansKristianVikOlsen/code-as-docs/docsSite/docs/index.md

     Scenario: Open the first link for New York Times Given I am on the search results page for New York Times When I click on the first search result
-        Then I am taken to the New York Times website# List of features!
+        Then I am taken to the New York Times websiteFeature: feature1
-Feature: feature1
 ![type:video](./featureVideos/feature1/feature1.feature.mp4)